 The association, made up of MH370 NOK, appealed for accommodations, transportation and language services during their trip to assist them with their objectives.
 During their visit, they hope to raise awareness, meet with organizations and groups, mobilize the local population and setup an incentive program using their own funds.

 The NOK will also “search for debris … Along high potential sites based on drift modelling, largely focusing upon areas on, and around, Île Sainte-Marie”, an island off the coast of Madagascar.
 A press conference is scheduled for December 4 at 2 p.m. in Antananarivo–Madagascar’s capital.

 The overall incident and this latest move is unprecedented in aviation history whereas family members are searching for the plane and clues themselves to find answers and also because most debris found to date has been discovered by private citizens, not a search crew.

-Malaysia Airlines flight MH370 departed Kuala Lumpur, Malaysia for Beijing at 12:41 a.m. on March 8, 2014. but air traffic controllers soon lost contact at 1:19 a.m. after the flights final, infamous transmission: “Good night, Malaysian Three Seven Zero.”
+Malaysia Airlines flight MH370 departed Kuala Lumpur, Malaysia for Beijing at 12:41 a.m. on March 8, 2014 but air traffic controllers lost contact at 1:19 a.m. after that final, now infamous transmission: “Good night, Malaysian Three Seven Zero.”

 The flight was carrying 227 passengers and 12 crew members including two Canadians identified as Xiaomo Bai, 37, and Muktesh Mukherjee, 42.